stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 ### How API Key and Token Authentication Works
 All authentication attempts in Stormpath start with the `Application` object in the SDK.
 You will likely have initialized the `Application` during startup.

-The `Application` object in Java has an `authenticate` method that takes an `HttpServletRequest` as a parameter.
+The `Application` object in Java has an `authenticateApiRequest` method that takes an HTTP request as a parameter.
 Using  HTTP authorization headers, Stormpath can understand what type of authentication is occurring (Basic vs Bearer) and can quickly decide if the authentication request is successful or not.
 For example, if your API supports both Basic and OAuth 2.0, the Stormpath SDK will take the full request, read the authorization header data and provide the right type of authentication.

 To demonstrate how the SDK works, we'll use an example.
 We are building a Stormtrooper API for managing Stormtrooper equipment-- like awesome helmets and blasters.
 In order to secure our API, a developer must base64 encode their API Key and Secret and then pass the encoded data in the authorization header.